-If you’re thinking about adopting a guinea pig, consider adopting one (or two!) from the Ontario SPCA.
-Below you can read information on everything from guinea pig nutrition, housing and more!
+If you’re thinking about adopting a guinea pig, here’s what you need to know about guinea pig nutrition, housing and more!

 Careful consideration before adopting, including research and planning, plus plenty of love, patience and a sense of humour, will foster a strong and loving relationship that will help you discover the joy of guinea pigs, and make you friends for life!